 Direct selling is structured as multilevel marketing.
 This means you can also build a revenue stream by recruiting other salespeople.
 Just be careful of pyramid schemes, which work the same way.
-Learn more about direct sales.

 Search evaluators are the human checkers on search engines’ algorithms that come up when you type in a search term.
 Following very specific guidelines, they provide feedback to make sure results are accurate, complete, relevant and current.

 To become a search evaluator you need to be an expert in language and the culture.
 Often search evaluation jobs are bilingual positions, but there are some opening for English-only search evaluators.
 A college degree is often required.
-Learn more about search evaluation.

 Use your home to work from home.
 If you live in an area where there is a demand for short-term rentals (like near a university or the downtown of a large city), you may well be able to find renters by networking in your community.
 However, with the rise of Airbnb and places like it the Internet has once again made it much easier to make money from home.
 Using these sites you can rent out a private room, shared room or even your whole house for a night or month or whatever period of time you like.